Stereo photography techniques: Precise stereoscopic baseline calculation methods

 Recent research has led to precise methods for calculating the stereoscopic camera baseline.

 These techniques consider the geometry of the display/viewer and scene/camera spaces independently and can be used to reliably calculate a mapping of the scene depth being captured to a comfortable display depth budget.
 This frees up the photographer to place their camera wherever they wish to achieve the desired composition and then use the baseline calculator to work out the camera inter-axial separation required to produce the desired effect.

 This approach means there is no guesswork in the stereoscopic setup once a small set of parameters have been measured, it can be implemented for photography and computer graphics and the methods can be easily implemented in a software tool.

 Multi-rig stereoscopic cameras

-The precise methods for camera control have also allowed the development of multi-rig stereoscopic cameras where different slices of scene depth are captured using different inter-axial settings, the images of the slices are then composed together to form the final stereoscopic image pair.
+The precise methods for camera control have also allowed the development of multi-rig stereoscopic cameras where different slices of scene depth are captured using different inter-axial settings, the images of the slices are then collected together to form the final stereoscopic image pair.
 This allows important regions of a scene to be given better stereoscopic representation while less important regions are assigned less of the depth budget.
 It provides stereographers with a way to manage composition within the limited depth budget of each individual display technology.